Jump right into the wedding ring content here:

 When it comes to how much to spend on a wedding ring, there's no one-size-fits-all solution (pun intended!).
 How much you spend will depend on a variety of factors, including:

 How much money you should spend on your wedding ring depends on a lot of factors, including your style and budget.

 Before you go shopping for a wedding ring, have an honest conversation with your partner about how much you’re both comfortable spending.
-If your partner is planning to spend $500, but you’re looking at $1,500 rings, it’s best to get on the same page before you go ring shopping.
+If your significant other is planning to spend $500 on a simple band, but you’re looking at $1,500 rings, it's best to get on the same page before you go ring shopping.

 A budget will also help you understand what you can afford, and what style of wedding ring you should look for.
 Plain wedding bands can cost anywhere between $250 to $1,500 for women, depending on the metal.
 Bands that are larger, more intricate, or have diamonds (or other stones), can jump to anywhere between $1,000 to $6,000.
 This puts the average woman’s wedding ring cost at around $1,400 (which, while definitely less than average engagement ring prices, is still on the pricey side).

 Material and the wedding band’s weight will largely determine its cost.
 Yellow gold, white gold, and rose gold are less expensive than rings made of platinum, which is the most expensive metal.

 The cost of white, yellow, or rose gold rings will depend on how many karats they are; the more karats, the more expensive it will be.
 However, it’s important to keep in mind that white gold needs to be rhodium-plated every few years, as it will eventually yellow.

 For budget-conscious couples, tungsten is a more affordable option and is a very strong and scratch-resistant metal.
 Wood, ceramic, and silicone are also popular for their unique style, and they are typically less expensive—especially silicone, which only costs around $30 per ring.